Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Related Work

 \subsection{Studies On Data Contamination}

 Data contamination studies have been investigated for years, many are dedicated to contamination detection.
 For instance, Golchin et al.~\cite{golchin2024time} proposed both instance-level and partition-level contamination detection, while Dong et al.~\cite{dong2024generalization} proposed CDD, using output distributions to detect contamination in LLMs on both code and NLP tasks.
 Deng et al. \cite{deng2024investigating}, instead, proposed TS-Guessing to detect contamination by examining whether LLMs can produce masked wrong answers.
 As for research exploring contamination effects, early research was conducted in the NLP field.
 For example, Magar et al. \cite{magar2022data} explored to what extent BERT exploits or just memorises the contaminated data for downstream tasks.
-Jiang et al. \cite{jiang2024investigating} explored the input-only/output-only contamination effects on GPT-2.
+Jiang et al. \cite{jiang2024does} explored the input-only/output-only contamination effects on GPT-2.
 Subsequently, contamination has also been studied in the code intelligence field, Riddell et al. \cite{riddell2024quantifying} and Ramos et al. \cite{ramos2024large} quantified the contamination effects on LLM-based code generation and bug fixing, respectively.
 Cao et al. \cite{cao2024concerneddatacontaminationassessing} extracted data before and after LLMs' cut-off date to study the effect of countermasures on coding tasks.
 Nonetheless, owing to the distinctive features of code tasks, as we mentioned in Section \ref{RQ1: Does Input-Only Contamination Lead to Performance Overestimation?}, different conclusions from the NLP research concerning input/output-only contamination are obtained.
 Focusing on the domain of code intelligence, most studies only consider sample-level contamination \cite{cao2024concerneddatacontaminationassessing, riddell2024quantifying, ramos2024large}, i.e., the fourth setting in this paper.
 As such, the effects of other fine-grained contamination issues remain unanswered questions, which is a striking gap this paper fills.